mbernardi1961/PiTubeDoc/Data_Transfer.md

 <em>Econet</em> - Which is fairly expensive to set up, though it's cheaper now than originally.
 An interface has to be added to the Beeb, and a server needs to be setup. originally this was another Beeb, but now a Raspberry Pi can be setup with a special hat and software for a lot less (this is still the most expensive option) it does allow for internet connectivity.

 <em>Serial</em> - This is the cheapest option, that doesn't require any modification of the Beeb (by installation of a new ROM or hardware).
 An appropriate cable will be needed, and a PC of some sort to act as a host.
+Faster serial connection can be made via the user port.